Taking Eclipse Observations - GLOBE Observer

 If a shaded area (or ventilated instrument box) is not available, even holding the thermometer out at arm’s length in your shadow will help.
 You can check the calibration of your thermometer using an ice water bath, instructions available here.
 It is also a good idea to familiarize yourself ahead of time with how to use your specific thermometer, and how quickly it reacts to changes in temperature.
 One way to test this is to take the thermometer between areas with vastly different temperatures, for example from an air conditioned building out into the summer heat, and see how long it takes to stabilize at the new temperature point.
 A faster reaction time will be better for measuring short-term changes during the eclipse.

 Yes!
 The GLOBE program is ongoing, and the GLOBE Observer app is available any time.
-We encourage you to make Clouds observations between now and the next eclipse, and continue after it’s over.
-You can also check out the other tools in the GLOBE Observer app: Mosquito Habitat Mapper, Land Cover, and Trees.
+We encourage you to continue to observe clouds and land cover through the GLOBE Observer app after the eclipses.
+You can also check out the other tools in the GLOBE Observer app: Mosquito Habitat Mapper, and Trees.